 There are lots of ways to join.
-You can sign up online, place a phone call or email to your local club or just drop in and sign up in person.
-There’s no right way, only your way.
+You can sign up online, phone us or email the club.
+Or just drop in and sign up in person.
 Just pick the method that best suits you.

 The best way to decide whether you’d like to join is to try us out.
 We offer a free 1 day guest pass that allows you to pop in, try out all the facilities, meet the staff, chat to other members and generally get a feel for the club before you commit.
 Get yours here.